jordymeow/ai-engine/readme.txt

 Languages: English.

 == Changelog ==

+= 1.9.91 (2023/10/24) =
+* Update: Auto Sync Posts now can be set to use a specific environment, index and namespace.
+* Fix: Remove many warnings in the JS console.
+* Fix: Chatbot with IDs can now be overriden properly.

 = 1.9.90 (2023/10/22) =
 * Add: Sync Pull (to download remote embeddings - it does not insure that they have content however).